geoffreybennett/alsa-scarlett-gui/README.md

-The Focusrite USB audio interfaces are class compliant meaning that they work “out of the box” on Linux as audio and MIDI interfaces (although on Gen 3/4 you need to disable MSD mode first for full functionality).
+The Focusrite USB audio interfaces are class compliant meaning that they work “out of the box” on Linux as audio and MIDI interfaces (although on Gen 3/4/Vocaster you need to disable MSD mode first for full functionality).
 However, except for some of the smallest models, they have a bunch of proprietary functionality that required a kernel driver to be written specifically for those devices.

-Linux kernel support (the “ALSA Focusrite Scarlett2 USB Protocol Mixer Driver”) for the proprietary functionality was first added in:
-- Scarlett Gen 2: Linux 5.4 (bugs fixed in Linux 5.14)
-- Scarlett Gen 3: Linux 5.14
-- Clarett+ 8Pre: Linux 6.1
-- Clarett 2Pre/4Pre/8Pre USB, Clarett+ 2Pre/4Pre: Linux 6.7

 Unfortunately, actually using this functionality used to be quite an awful experience.
 The existing applications like `alsamixer` and